arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Hit `F8` to step over the ransomware payload file writing function.

-    Once you've stepped over this function, check the `C:\Users\LegitUser\Desktop\LBLeak\` folder.
-You will now see that the builder has created the ransomware binary.
+    Once you've stepped over this function, check the `C:\Users\pslearner\Desktop\LBLeak\` folder.
+You will now see that the builder has created the ransomware binary: `LB3-dc32.exe`.

     That's it!
 We've walked through the building process and have witnessed both the passcode and ransomware binary files being written to disk.